The-Strategy-Unit/tpma-explorer/README.md

 To run the app, you must:

-* create an `.Renviron file from the `.Renviron.example` template
+* create an `.Renviron` file from the `.Renviron.example` template
-* run `app.R` to launch the app locally for development purposes
+* run `dev/app.R` to launch the app locally for development purposes
-* run `deploy.R` to deploy the app to Posit Connect when ready
+* run `dev/deploy.R` to deploy the app to Posit Connect when ready

 The app is made with [Shiny](https://shiny.posit.co/) and is an R package following [the nolem approach](https://github.com/StatsRhian/nolem).
 In `R/`: